What is future waste management

 What can go wrong with Waste Management?

-The rapid expansion of cities worldwide sometimes outpaces the capabilities of existing infrastructure to handle the waste produced by a burgeoning population.
+As our cities grow and change, managing waste effectively becomes increasingly challenging.
+The rapid expansion of urban areas often exceeds the capacity of existing infrastructure to cope with the rising volume of waste produced by a larger population.

-Despite the messy scenario, we can turn things around!
-By devising better waste collection strategies, we can pave the way for a cleaner, healthier, and more pleasant living environment in our beloved city.
+Despite these challenges, there is hope for improvement!
+By adopting more effective waste collection strategies, we can foster a cleaner, healthier, and more pleasant living environment in our vibrant city.

 How can Modern Technologies Help in Future Waste Management?